jgrichardson/credit_risk_resampling/README.md

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+Machine Learning Model 1 (Using Baseline Data):

-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+  * The balanced accuracy score of our initial work was 99.28%.

+  * The precision and the recall for the 0 class (the "healthy loan" transactions) was much better than that for the 1 class (the "high risk loan" transactions).

+  * This was in part due to the fact that our initial data was imbalanced -- with a much higher percentage of healthy loans than hig risk loans.

-* Machine Learning Model 2:
+Machine Learning Model 2 (Using Resampled Data):

-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+* The balanced accuracy score of our resampled data was 99.34% (similar to the first analysis).

+* The precision of the resampled analysis was roughly the same as the initial analysis.

+* The recall for the resampled analysis for the 1 class (the "high risk loan" transactions) was substantially improved over the initial analysis (99% instead of 90%).

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
+* The resampled analysis performed much better.
+By resampling the data to produce the same number of data points between the 0 class and 1 class loans, we improved the recall.

-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+* Performance does depend on the problem we are trying to solve -- it is more important to predict the `1`'s (the high risk loans) than it is to predict the `0`'s? (the healthy loans) -- due to the capital risk to the lender of being "wrong".

-If you do not recommend any of the models, please justify your reasoning.
+* We recommend using the second analysis/model to evaluate loans going forward for the lender.